MapleCCC/importall/README.md

     and/or the `ignore` parameter.
 Names from the module with higher priority value will override names from the module with lower priority value.

-    The `globals` parameter accepts a symbol table to operate on.
+    The `globals` parameter accepts a symbol table to populate.
 Usually the caller passes in `globals()`.

     By default, built-in names are protected from overriding.
 The protection can be switched